What to do if you get sick in Japan

 The interpreter came back with a plastic ID card with my name on it and my birthdate.
 It was all in Japanese, but I assumed it could be used to access my records.
 The funny part was that they got my birthdate wrong.
 They said I was born in 1945!
 Wow!
 Do they really think I’m 73 years old?

 Then I went to a nurse triage, which was still in the reception area but off to the side (not private at all!).
 A nurse looked at my foot and then went to confer with the interpreter.
-Finally, after 15 minutes, the interpreter and nurse come back.
+Finally, after 15 minutes, the interpreter and nurse came back.

 “I’m so sorry, but the dermatologist and surgeon are not at the hospital today, so we will send you to a plastics doctor.”